 Up gradation in replenishment software and rule engine.

 The Board of Directors has approved a Code of Conduct which isapplicable to the Members of the Board and all employees in the course of day to daybusiness operations of the Company.
 The Company believes in "Zero Tolerance"against bribery corruption and unethical dealings / behaviours of any form and the Boardhas laid down directives to counter such acts.
 The Code has also been posted on theCompany's website.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has a Whistle Blower Policy/ Vigil Mechanism to deal withinstances of fraud and mismanagement if any.
 The purpose of this mechanism is to providea framework to report concern about unethical behaviour actual or suspected fraud orviolation of the Company's Code of Conduct or ethics policy and provide adequatesafeguards against victimisation of the person availing this mechanism.
 This Policy hasbeen appropriately communicated within the organisation and is effectively operational.The policy provides mechanism whereby whistle blower may send protected disclosuresdirectly to the Chairman of Audit Committee or Vigilance Officer.
 The Policy is availableon the website of the Company i.e. www.vmart.co.in.

 PREVENTION OF INSIDER TRADING

-All Board Directors and the designated employees have confirmed compliance with thecode.
+All Board Directors and the designated person have confirmed compliancewith the code.

 HUMAN RESOURCE MANAGEMENT